marcoverpas/PhD_Lectures_Macerata_2025/README.md

 1. A complete theoretical analysis must explain the whole itinerary followed by money: creation, circulation, and destruction.
 Money existence and operation can be described as a *circuit*.

 1. The creation of money determines both the division of production between consumption and investment goods and the distribution of income between wages and profits.
 Therefore, the role of money goes far beyond that of lubricant of exchanges (and store of value).
-To the firms, the initial access to money is the source of profits.
+To the firms, the initial access to money (to purchase labour power) is the source of profits.

 ## A3_A_Simple_MCT_Model